learn-co-curriculum/command_line_castle_code_along/README.md

 Now we need the wiseman to actually tell us those directions. `say -f wiseman.txt` The `-f` is a flag that passes an option to the say command.
 If you want the wiseman to have a different voice, you can enter a few options, Bruce, Vicki, Alex, Fred, Kathy, or Victoria.
 You do that by entering `say -f wiseman.txt -v Bruce` The order really matters here, it wouldn't read the file name if you put it after Bruce.

-We thank the wise man, and head out on our way.
+We thank the wiseman, and head out on our way.
 So first we have to leave the tavern and head back out into the territory.
 The `territory` directory is the parent directory of `tavern`.
 It is the directory that holds `tavern`.
 You can also call `tavern` a child of `territory`.
 In order to move into a parent directory, we type `cd ..` The `..` basically means take me back one level.
 Why don't we check our location with `pwd` just to be sure.

+So now we know we need to go through the Spiney Forest, which first means in it, and then out of it.
+Let's create our Spiney Forest `mkdir spiney_forest` and then move into it `cd spiney_forest` But OH NO. We encounter a DRAGON!
+Let's create him and then see what he has to say. `touch dragon.txt`

+Let's open the text file `open dragon.txt` and type, "I can breath fire, so beware.
+Put me in my cage if you dare."
+And then let him speak `say -f dragon.txt`

+Let's create the dragon's cage `mkdir dragon_cage`.
+And now let's move the dragon into his cage.
+I bet he didn't think it would be this simple: `mv dragon.txt cage`.
+If we check the contents of spiney_forest `ls`, we'll only see the cage.
+If we `cd dragon_cage` and then `ls` we'll see the dragon is put in his place!

+Back in the spiney_forest, we start to get a little hungry.
+So we come across an apple.
+Let's make the apple, `touch apple.txt`.
+This apple isn't like other fairy-tales, this one is ok to eat.
+And actually, we can even use our own magic powers to duplicate it.  `cp` is the command to copy something.
+You can easy copy something to another directory, maybe if we wanted to give the dragon and apple `cp apple.txt cage`.
+OR let's say we wanted to duplicate apple and rename it apple2, so we know we have two of them. `cp apple.txt ./apple2.txt`.
+To rename something, you just change the name along with exactly where you want it to go.
+The `./` indicates the current directory.

+Because the dragon wanted to kill us, we should really take away his apple.
+We use `rm` to remove things.
+To remove the apple from the dragon's cage, we'd type `rm cage/apple.txt` We have to list the cage directory name so it knows where to go. `rm` won't delete entire directories automatically.
+There are special flags for that.
+Let's go ahead and use this newfound powers to get rid of the dragon for good!

+`rm -r cage` The `-r` is a flag that means recurisve.
+It will call remove on everything in `cage` until only the directory is left, and then remove that too.
+You'll want to be careful with using the `-r` flag, especially if you're in your root directory.
+Imagine deleting everything on your computer!!

+So now, all we need to do is get to the castle!!
+Let's create it first, `mkdir castle`.
+And then go in to it, `cd castle`.
+And now we need to get in the tower, `mkdir tower` and go in the tower to find the Princess `cd tower`.
+Now let's create our beautiful princess `touch princess.txt`.
+Open `princess.txt`.

+And type "Oh you're my hero!!!
+I don't know how I'll ever repay you!!!
+I love you!!!"

+And let's give her a girl's voice `say -f princess.txt -v Victoria`

+Congratulations!
+You saved the Princess!!